Wednesday, 2 April 2025

 Don't forget there is always a prize to be won and this month there are two Spring themed Penny Black stamp sets from Buddly Crafts.
 Why don't you head over to the challenge blog to check it out?
 The prize winner is selected randomly and in addition the DT will choose a top three for special mention.

-I hope I have inspired you to join us this month, all you have to do is ensure stamping (including digi) is seen somewhere on your card front, it no longer needs to be the main focus.
-Please also mention the products used.
+I hope I have inspired you to join us this month, all you have to do is ensure that stamping (including digi) is featured somewhere your card.
 It would be great if you could join in with our theme, but anythings goes is always an option if you are out of ideas.
 The challenge will close at noon (UK time) on Wednesday 2nd April.

 I am looking forward to seeing you in the gallery.